Implicit correlations within phenomenological parametric models of the neutron star equation of state: Description of the parametric EoS models

 In the spectral approach, the polytropic exponent is expanded in a series of basis functions.
 Following the conventions of Ref.~\cite{Lindblom:2010bb} which introduced the spectral parameterization, we take $x \equiv p/p_0$ where $p_0$ is the smallest pressure where the spectral parametrization will be used; the parametrization is matched to some other EoS at this density which serves as the low-density crust~\cite{Gamba:2019kwu}.
 Then we set

 with

 In most of the literature, and for our purposes $n$ is set to 3.
-Note that the overall scaling of $p(\rho)$ is fixed by $\gamma_0$, and again we have 4 total parameters $\{\gamma_0, \gamma_1, \gamma_2, \gamma_3 \}$.
-In practice sampling individual parameters is impractical because generic combinations of parameters produce unphysical EoSs, even if the parameter ranges are chosen carefully.
+Note that the overall scaling of $p(\rho)$ is fixed by $\gamma_0$, and again we have four total parameters $\{\gamma_0, \gamma_1, \gamma_2, \gamma_3 \}$.
+In practice sampling individual parameters is impractical because generic combinations of parameters produce unphysical EoS, even if the parameter ranges are chosen carefully.
 Instead, following Ref.~\cite{Wysocki:2020myz}, we sample in a different parameter space $r = (r_0, r_1, r_2, r_3)$ and under an affine map construct samples in $\gamma$.
 The prior on $r$ is given in Table~\ref{tab:parameterpriors}.
 Our analysis uses a total of \spsamps draws from the spectral model.
-We again use the \texttt{LALSuite} components \texttt{LALSimulation} and \texttt{LALInference}~\cite{lalsuite, Veitch:2014wba}, with particular spectral components implemented by Ref.~\cite{Carney:2018sdv}.
+We again use the LAL\textsc{Suite} components LAL\textsc{Simulation} and LAL\textsc{Inference}~\cite{lalsuite, Veitch:2014wba}, with particular spectral components implemented by Ref.~\cite{Carney:2018sdv}.
 The spectral EoS is stitched to a model of the SLy EoS just below $0.5\rhonuc$~\cite{Carney:2018sdv} (see Fig.~\ref{fig:process_prior_plot}).